kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 - initially, the kubelets on each node are watching the API server for pods they are meant to be running
-- `kubectl` created a a pod on the API server without specifying which node to run on
+- `kubectl` created a pod on the API server without specifying which node to run on
 - ...
 - ...